 A Code of Conduct establishes acceptable and prohibited types of behaviors and interactions between staff, volunteers, and children.
 Your Youth-Serving Organization (YSO) should create a Code of Conduct to outline safety standards and identify clear lines of communication to be followed if the Code of Conduct is violated.

-You can use your Code of Conduct to:
+At minimum, your Code of Conduct should include:

 - Actionable prevention steps

 - Keeps track of your progress